When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 Skin disorders:

-General foods to avoid in skin diseases:
+General foods to avoid for skin diseases:

 • Avoidance of spicy food helps control itching and burning